 - facilitators to ensure consistency of delivery of the workshop.

-This year we have also provided a new Quick Reference Sheet to help guide you through the implementation process.
+We also have a Quick Reference Sheet to help guide you through the implementation process.

 The implementation guide: